Thinking about visiting Salem, Massachusetts? The Witch City is the perfect spooky destination around Halloween—or any

 Hear theories on what might have caused the odd behavior and mysterious sickness that spread first among a group of neighborhood girls and then throughout the county, setting off a hysteria that pitted neighbor against neighbor.

-Note: Due to the pandemic, the museum is currently only offering same-day tickets.
-Be sure to buy tickets online early in the day—they sell out quickly!
+Note: The museum is currently only offering same-day online tickets.
+Be sure to buy tickets early in the day—they sell out quickly!

 Salem Witch Museum, 19 1/2 Washington Square N. Salem MA.
 Open 10 to 5 PM daily, check website for possible extended October hours.
 Adult admission $17.50, seniors 65+ $16, children age 3-14 $14.50.
 (978) 744-1692.